sh123/esp32_loraprs/README.md

 &#x26A0; Project also supports **APRSDroid TNC2 text APRS packet mode** (configurable), which makes it interoperable with other LoRa APRS trackers without AX25 support.

+To configure sketch modify parameters in config.h file.

-- For project description, setup and more information, please, visit our Wiki at https://github.com/sh123/esp32_loraprs/wiki
+- For project description, detailed setup and more information, please, visit our Wiki at https://github.com/sh123/esp32_loraprs/wiki
 - For discussions, visit https://github.com/sh123/esp32_loraprs/discussions

 # Dependencies